AlexKlos/ResourceMonitor/README.md

 ## Autostart Setup

 The application can be set to run at startup.
-If enabled through the settings, a `.bat` file is created in the startup folder to ensure the application launches without the console window.
+If enabled through the settings, copies it .exe to the folder `LOCALAPPDATA\Resource Monitor`, writes the key to the registry to ensure the application launches without the console window.

 ## Customization Options